pydicom/pydicom/doc/guides/encoding/defl_image.rst

 Deflated Image Frame Compression
 ================================

-The requirements for *Deflate Image Frame Compression* encoding are defined in :dcm:`Section 8.2.16<part05/sect_8.2.16.html>` and Annex :dcm:`A.4.13
+The requirements for *Deflated Image Frame Compression* encoding are defined in :dcm:`Section 8.2.16<part05/sect_8.2.16.html>` and Annex :dcm:`A.4.13
 <part05/sect_A.4.13.html>` in Part 5 of the DICOM Standard.
-The
+The underlying algorithm
-underlying algorithm is based on the `Deflate <https://en.wikipedia.org/wiki/Deflate>`_ compression algorithm.
+is the `Deflate <https://en.wikipedia.org/wiki/Deflate>`_ compression method.

-*Deflate Image Frame Compression* is primary intended for single bit segmentation encoding, however there are no restrictions on using it with other types of pixel data.
+*Deflated Image Frame Compression* is primary intended for single-bit segmentation encoding, however there are no restrictions on using it with other types of pixel data.

 Valid Image Pixel Parameters